 If you’ve reached the end of your airport patience, it might be time to get some fresh air.
-With a layover of at least 7 hours, you can head out to explore downtown Orlando.
-Longer layovers may make a visit to a nearby theme park possible, but you’ll want to plan ahead, as tickets often sell out in advance – or you’ll have to wait in line, which defeats the purpose altogether.
+With a layover of at least 7 hours, you can explore downtown Orlando.
+More extended layovers may make a visit to a nearby theme park possible, but you’ll want to plan, as tickets often sell out in advance – or you’ll have to wait in line, which defeats the purpose altogether.

 To head downtown, hop on the Lynx public bus route 11, offering service from Terminal A to downtown for $2 one-way.
 The ride takes about 50 minutes.
 Opting for a taxi will cost you money, but will cut the time to downtown in half.

-For something closer to the airport that is not the airport, a nearby bowling alley is a good option, and perfect for shorter layovers of 4 or 5 hours.
+For something closer to the airport, a nearby bowling alley is a good option and perfect for shorter layovers of 4 or 5 hours.
 Take a taxi to Three Points Bowling, a 10-minute ride from the airport.

-However your spend your layover, leave plenty of time to get back to the airport and process through Security for that next flight.
+However you choose to spend your layover, leave plenty of time to get back to the airport and process through Security for that next flight.

 Get online thanks to free, unlimited WiFi.

 Catch up on some sleep on your layover.
-If you’re in the pre-Security area, expect hard benches, armchairs and smaller couches.
+If you’re in the pre-security area, expect hard benches, armchairs and smaller couches.
 Some reviewers report that the Departures level is colder than the Car Rental level.
 Inside Security, there are wooden benches and padded armchairs.
-It is possible to stay overnight inside Security, but you’ll have to process through before Security checkpoints close for the night – otherwise you won’t be able to get through until early morning.
-No matter the time of day, the airport is usually noisy, so plan ahead with earplugs.
-If a hotel is more your style, a Hyatt Regency is located inside the airport, with day rooms available.
+It is possible to stay overnight inside Security.
+Still, you’ll have to process through before Security checkpoints close for the night – otherwise, you won’t be able to get through until early morning.
+No matter the time of day, the airport is usually noisy, so bring earplugs.
+If a hotel is more your style, a Hyatt Regency is inside the airport, with day rooms available.
 Several hotels are within a 5-minute drive of the airport, with free shuttle pick-up and drop-off.
 See our Orlando Airport Guide for details.